A paper describing the work is published June 13 in the journal Proceedings of the National Academy of Sciences.

 Sphingolipids are present in plasma membranes.

-Types of sphingolipids:
+Types of sphingolipids:1.
+Ceramide:

 It consists of Fatty acid chain and sphingosine linked through amide linkage.
 It is ordinarily present in all sphingolipids.